leportella/hydeout/curriculum.md

 <h1 id='positions'>Positions</h1>

-<h5>Data Scientist and Developer - Open Knowledge Foundation Brazil - Jun/18-now</h5>
+<h5>Data Scientist and Developer - Nantech - Jun/18-now</h5>

-I joined [Open Knowledge Foundation Brazil](br.okfn.org) and the project [Operação Serenata de Amor](https://serenata.ai/) to help construct [a platform for profiling public figures](https://github.com/okfn-brasil/perfil) in Brazilian politics, searching for corruption patterns or figures with inconsistent politics paths (changes in parties, unpopular law projects, high expenses on public money).
+Working with several companies to develop projects focusing mainly on data analysis.

 Technologies include, but are not limited to:
 * MongoDb and Mongoengine